asgardeo/asgardeo-auth-react-sdk/README.md

 In addition, the `fallback` prop is used to specify a fallback component that will be rendered when the user is not authenticated.

+As an optional parameter, `spaClient` parameter can be used to initialize external Auth SPA Client.

 The `AuthProvider` also automatically requests for the access token should the URL contain the `code` query parameter.

 If the response mode is set to `form_post`, then you will have your own ways of retrieving the authorization code and session state from your backend.
 In that case, you can use the `getAuthParams()` prop method to pass an async callback function that would return the `authorizationCode` and `sessionState` in a Promise.
 This way, the `AuthProvider` will use the authorization code returned by this method to automatically request for an access token.